The Heresy of Tullian Tchividjian & the New Calvinists

 Just as you are – no spiritual growth or maturity, no increased knowledge of Jesus Christ or God’s Word is needed.
 According to Tchividjian, none of that is necessary.
 It’s all grace, baby.
 Once you’re in Christ, you don’t need to do a thing.
 Cruise through life ‘just as you are.’
 That’s what the man is teaching.

 There are what?
 700+ commands in the Bible?

 If what this man is saying is true, was Jesus Christ wrong in commanding us the Great Commission?
 Of course not.
 Is God wrong when He tells us to put off anger, malice, jealousy, etc?
 Of course not.
 Or were these merely suggestions for us to consider as options?

-This man is a heretic, and the new Calvinism that he espouses is heresy of the worst sort.
-Tullian doesn’t want you to mature in Christ.
-He doesn’t want you to do anything, just continue ‘just as you are’ – and he calls that sanctification! being made holy!
+The new Calvinism that he espouses is error of the worst sort.
+It appears Tullian doesn’t want you to mature in Christ.
+He doesn’t want you to do anything, just continue ‘just as you are’ – and he calls that sanctification!? being made holy!?

-Now, before you swallow this antinomian lie from Hell, be aware of what God has said:
+Now, before you swallow this antinomian lie, be aware of what God has said:

 Therefore leaving the elementary teaching about the Christ, let us press on to maturity, not laying again a foundation of repentance from dead works and of faith toward God – Hebrews 6:1 (NASB)

 When we were born again, we were born again as infants, babes in Christ.
 It’s perfectly natural for a babe to grow up and become an adult, but Tullian wants you to remain a babe.
 Why?